Bernhard Ludvig Essendrop: Political career

 He was elected to the Norwegian Parliament in 1862, 1865, 1871 and 1874, representing his county.
 He served as President of the Lagting during the third term, and President of the Storting from 1874.
 He was originally among the prominent liberals, a group which also included Johan Sverdrup, Johannes Steen and Ole Richter, but later became more moderate/conservative.
-After he became dean of Nidaros Cathedral in the Diocese of Nidaros at Trondheim, he was elected from the constituency of Trondhjem og Levanger in 1877 and 1880.
+After he became dean of Nidaros Cathedral in the Diocese of Nidaros in Trondheim, he was elected from the constituency of Trondhjem og Levanger in 1877 and 1880.

 Later life

 Essendrop also served as praeses of the Royal Norwegian Society of Sciences and Letters from 1874 to 1883.
 He died in March 1891.